-Case study validates teleconcussionNovember 19th, 2012 in Health /
+Case study validates teleconcussionNovember 19, 2012 in Medicine & Health / Health

 A program at Mayo Clinic using telemedicine technology is showing promise for patients with concussions in rural Arizona.
 A case study published in the December 2012 issue of Telemedicine and e-Health validates "teleconcussion" as a useful means to assess concussed patients.